kinhosz/Appel/docs/project_structure.md

     │   │   # GitHub templates and workflows files
     │
     ├── assets
-    │   │   # Necessary data as input for the project │
+    │   │   # Necessary data as input for the project and also outputs generated │
     ├── bin
     │   │   # Compiled or executable files (hidden by .gitignore)